galaxyproject/planemo/docs/test_format.rst

         wf_output_1:
           checksum: "sha1$a0b65939670bc2c010f4d5d6a0b3e4e4590fb92b"

-One advantage of included an exact file instead of a checksum is that Planemo can produce very nice diffs if outputs change by comparing an expected output to an actual output.
+One advantage of included an exact file instead of a checksum is that Planemo can produce very nice line by line diffs for incorrect test results by comparing an expected output to an actual output.

 There are reasons one may not be able to write such exact test assertions about outputs however, perhaps date or time information is incorporated into the result, unseeded random numbers are used, small numeric differences occur across runtimes of interest, etc..
 For these cases, a variety of other assertions can be executed against the execution results to verify outputs.
-The types and implementation of these test assertions match those available to Galaxy tool outputs in XML but have equivalent YAML formulation.
+The types and implementation of these test assertions match those available to Galaxy_ tool outputs in XML but have equivalent YAML formulations that should be used in test descriptions.

 Even if one can write exact tests, a really useful technique is to write sanity checks on outputs as one builds up workflows that may be changing rapidly and developing complex tools or worklflows via a `Test-Driven Development cycle
 <https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle>`__
-using Planemo. *Tests shouldn't just be an extra step you have to do after development is done, they should guide development.*
+using Planemo. *Tests shouldn't just be an extra step you have to do after development is done, they should guide development as well.*

 The workflow example all the way above demonstrates some assertions one can make about the contents of files.
 The full list of assertions available is only documented for the Galaxy XML format but it straight forwad to adapt to the YAML format above - check out the `Galaxy XSD <https://docs.galaxyproject.org/en/latest/dev/schema.html#tool-tests-test-output-assert-contents>`__ for more information.

-Some more example assertions from the Planemo test suite that describe file comparisons include:
+Some examples of inexact file comparisons derived from an artificial test case in the Planemo test suite is shown below, these are more options available for checking outputs that may change in small ways over time.

 .. literalinclude:: example_assertions.yml
    :language: yaml

 Engines for Testing
 ---------------------

+Below are descriptions of various testing engines that can be used with Planemo (both with the `test command`_ and the `run command`_) as well as some command-line options of particular interest for testing.
+The first two types ``cwltool`` and ``toil`` can be used to test CWL artifacts (tools and workflows).
+The remaining engine types are varations on engines that target Galaxy and are useful for testing workflows (and tools with newer style tests or job documents).

 ``cwltool``
 ~~~~~~~~~~~~~~~~~